Significant-Gravitas/AutoGPT/docs/share_logs.md

 ```

 ### Inspect and share logs
-You can inspect and share logs via [e2b](https://e2b.dev)
+You can inspect and share logs via [e2b](https://e2b.dev).
 ![E2b logs dashboard](./imgs/e2b-dashboard.png)

-1. Go to [autogpt.e2b.dev](https://autogpt.e2b.dev) and sign in
+1. Go to [autogpt.e2b.dev](https://autogpt.e2b.dev) and sign in.
-2. You'll see logs from other members of the AutoGPT team that you can inspect
+2. You'll see logs from other members of the AutoGPT team that you can inspect.
 3. Or you upload your own logs.
 Click on the "Upload log folder" button and select the debug logs dir that you generated.
 Wait a 1-2 seconds and the page reloads.
-4. You can share logs via sharing the URL in you browses
+4. You can share logs via sharing the URL in your browser.
 ![E2b log URL](./imgs/e2b-log-url.png)